bitcoin-sv/bsv-components-library/store/doc/README.md

 stored at the very moment when they are saved:

 ```
-BlockHeader blockHeader = ...           // we get a Block Header
+HeaderReadOnly blockHeader = ...    // we get a Block Header
-List<Transaction> txs = ...             // we got a List of Tx belong to that Block
+List<Tx> txs = ...                  // we got a List of Tx that belong to that Block

 db.saveBlockTxs(blockHeader, txs);